aaronparker/aaronparker.github.io/_posts/2012-12-29-app-v-5-0-delivers-internet-explorer-plugin-nirvana.md

 ## The End to installing Plugins?

 RunVirtual is a great new feature of App-V 5.0 that has only been possible with the re-architecture of App-V. The ability to provide add-ons or plugins for installed software without changing the user experience is brilliant.
-A feature that agent-less application virtalization solutions won't be able to match.
+A feature that agent-less application virtualization solutions won't be able to match.

 However it's still early days for App-V 5.0, so it remains to be seen how widely this feature will be used.
 At this point, it only works with global (i.e. not user targeted) packages and requires a change to the real registry.
 It is though, a feature with a lot of promise and I'm looking forward to it simplifying desktop images.